benmatselby/sublime-phpcs/README.md

 Use Sublime Text 2's [Package Control](http://wbond.net/sublime_packages/package_control) (Preferences -> Package Control -> Install Package -> PHP CodeSniffer) to install this plugin.

+Or

+Simply checkout the git repo into “~/Library/Application Support/Sublime Text 2/Packages/Phpcs or the equivalent folder on Windows or Linux.

 PHP CodeSniffer Support For Sublime Text 2
 ------------------------------------------